HathorNetwork/hathor-explorer/hathor_explorer_v1.md

 Hathor explorer service will be responsible for provide data to be consumed by explorer.
 Some of this data will be obtained by requesting other services and some will be stored on service own database.

-### Postgresql
+### Aurora MySQL
-[guide-level-explanation/hathor-explorer-service/postgresql]: #guide-level-explanation/hathor-explorer-service/postgresql
+[guide-level-explanation/hathor-explorer-service/aurora-mysql]: #guide-level-explanation/hathor-explorer-service/aurora-mysql

-Postgresql will run behind a RDS proxy to handle lambda connections and will not be deployed by Serverless framework.
+Aurora MySQL will not be deployed by Serverless framework.

-We choose Postgresql because we want to have a nice and complex features in the feature and a good relational database is essential to give us enough flexibility to do it.
-As the number of connections can be a problem using lambda, we can easily deal with that using a RDS Proxy
+As almost any database is fine for our purpose and change it is very easy because all the data is inside the blockchain, we choose Aurora MySQL for convenience because the team is comfortable and the setup is very simple.

-> **Estimated cost:** $ 50 Monthly (`db.t3.medium`)
+> **Estimated cost:** $ 30 Monthly (`db.t3.small`)

 ### Decode Tx Handler
 [guide-level-explanation/hathor-explorer-service/decode-tx-handler]: #guide-level-explanation/hathor-explorer-service/decode-tx-handler